Shuzhengz/cse15l-lab-reports/report3.md

 plos/pmed.0020274.txt
 ```

-would give all files that does not contain the character _"x"_
+would give all files that does not contain the character _"x"_.
+To narraow the search down to
+exact words, use the `-w` flag in front of the word to be searched

 ### `grep -l`